The Schliesser Surname Project

 The Schliesser Surname Project is devoted to studying the origins of those who share this distinctive and uncommon surname.
 Anyone, worldwide, with this name (or similar spellings, including: Schliessman and Schlietzer) is encouraged to have Y-DNA testing of himself or a male relative in the direct paternal line and join this project.
 (A woman may join on behalf of a male relative with the surname if she is managing his account.)
 Consideration for membership will also be given to individuals with a different surname if their Y-markers are a very close match to those of a Schliesser project member.
 I encourage all Schliessers to include their lines in this project, by taking at least a 12-marker test, which will reveal the main haplogroup and provide a set of matches within the FTDNA database.
 Please contact the project administrator for greatly reduced pricing.

-Below is a summary of what we know at this time about the existence of seven groups:
+Below is a summary of what we know at this time about the existence of eight groups:

 (1) Schliessers from Austria/Germany who belong to Haplogroup J (Subclade J2a-FGC17750):

 According to research by the late Rev. Emil Schliesser (Lutheran minister, born 1911 in Germany, who had direct access to parish records), the earliest known ancestor of this group is Jacob Schlietzer/Schliesser, Sr. (c.
 1625-1667) from Arriach, Kärnten (Carinthia), Austria.
 In the year 1650, Jacob emigrated from Austria to Württemberg (Germany) where many of his descendants remain.
 Jacob, a weaver, settled in the village of Auttagershofen, near Wain, Württemberg, and he died in the town of Balzheim.
 He married Rosina Wieser.
 Early German records spelled his surname as Schlietzer and Schliezer.
-Later German records spelled the name as Schließer, which with English letters is Schliesser. / Many of these findings have been confirmed by research that I (Martha Jane [Schliesser] Hicks) have conducted, having located Jacob's 1667 death record in church records of Balzheim, which makes note of Jacob's birth place as Arriach, Kärnten (Carinthia).
-It further confirms that he was a weaver.
-He was living in Oberbalzheim (part of Balzheim) at the time of his death. / Jacob's descendants mostly remained in that vicinity of Württemberg, residing in the towns or villages of Unterbalzheim, Unterführbuch, Auttagershofen, and Wain.
+Later German records spelled the name as Schließer, which with English letters is Schliesser. /Many of these findings have been confirmed by research that I (Martha Jane [Schliesser] Hicks) have conducted, having located Jacob's 1667 death record in church records of Balzheim, which lists Jacob's birth place as Arriach, Kärnten (Carinthia).
+It further confirms that he was a weaver and was living in Oberbalzheim (part of Balzheim) at the time of his death.
+It is very likely that Jacob's father was Christian Schlietzer (c.
+1598-1668) who also came from Arriach and lived along with his wife and several grown children in the same German community as Jacob. / Jacob's descendants mostly remained in that vicinity of Württemberg, residing in the towns or villages of Unterbalzheim, Unterführbuch, Auttagershofen, and Bethlehem, which are near Wain.
 In the mid-1800s, three Schliesser brothers from this line immigrated to the United States and settled in the state of Ohio.
 These brothers were: (1) Johann Georg Schliesser (1803-1871) who immigrated with his wife, Barbara Stetter, and their children in 1851; (2) David Schliesser (1820-1882) who came with his wife, Catharina Kopenhöfer, in 1848; and (3) the youngest brother, Jacob Schliesser (1825-1882), who came in 1848.
 More than half of the hundreds of Schliessers in the United States are descendants of these three brothers.
 While many descendants have remained in Ohio, others are found throughout the U.S.A., including the states of Texas, California, Illinois, Indiana, Michigan, Missouri, Oklahoma, Colorado, and West Virginia.

-(2) Schliessers from from Hungary who belong to Haplogroup R (Subclade R1b-M269):
+(2) Schliessers from Hungary who belong to Haplogroup R (Subclade R1b-M269):

 This group of Schliessers is represented by John Michael Schliesser (1874-1952) who was born in Hungary and immigrated to the United States in the early 1900s.
 He resided in New York and California.
 Two of his sons immigrated to Italy in the 1920s.
 Descendants of this line of Schliessers are known to live in Italy and the United States.